 Used Suzuki Jimny review

-The Suzuki Jimny had an incredible 20-year stint, and it was hardly the last word in comfort, refinement or technology when it arrived.
-By the time it bowed out in 2018 it felt positively ancient, outclassed comprehensively by newer alternatives that were safer, quieter, better equipped and more comfortable.
-But as one owner told us: “I’d much rather drive a BMW, Merc or Audi.
+By the time it left the stage in 2018 the Jimny belonged in a different world, with modern rivals offering far more in virtually every department.
+However, as one owner explained to us: “I’d much rather drive a BMW, Merc or Audi.
 The Jimny’s wipers are rubbish and the headlights are like candles.
 But in the snow this little car leaves them all sliding about on the road – its 4x4 capability is unreal.”
-It’s extremely compromised on-road, but if you need something that won’t break the bank yet which will take you anywhere at any time of the year, even when the road runs out, the Jimny has few real rivals.

-Suzuki has a long history of producing titchy 4x4 vehicles.
-As long ago as 1970, the Japanese firm launched the LJ10, a Jeep-style four-wheel drive powered by a 360cc two-cylinder two-stroke engine.
-Then in 1981 came the SJ: a bigger 4x4 with a 1.0-litre, four-cylinder engine.
-This was the first Suzuki 4x4 to come to the UK, where it was sold as the SJ410, and it remained on sale until the late nineties, when the Jimny took over.
+Suzuki has form when it comes to producing small 4x4s: in 1970, the Japanese manufacturer introduced the LJ10, a four-wheel drive vehicle in the style of a Jeep, harnessing the power of a 360cc two-cylinder two-stroke engine.
+In 1981 Suzuki then came up with the SJ, a larger 4x4 with a 1.0-litre four-cylinder engine.
+This was the first of Suzuki’s 4x4s to come to the UK, where it was badged as the SJ410 and sold until the late nineties, when the Jimny took its place.

 The Suzuki Jimny arrived in March 1999 as a three-door hard top, but a year later the Soft Top was introduced, bringing with it a removable roof.
 A refresh in April 2004 added a CD/tuner, twin airbags, ABS and EBD, then another update in March 2005 brought a push-button selector for the 4x4 system and remote central locking.